acatcalledfrank/kulr/README.md

-# picky
+#pick-me

+Pick me, m'lord!

-A simple colour picker
+A simple colour picker.

+#TODO
+- the inevitable docs
+- demo
+- more picker types and options